Abhisheklearn12/lumen-lang-compiler/README.md

 * **Learn compiler construction by doing.**
 * **Build reusable components** for bigger future projects like DSLs, interpreters, or even compilers.

-This project is not just an academic exercise — it’s an **engineering playground** that demonstrates mastery over low-level details that drive language design.
+This project is not just an academic exercise, it’s an **engineering playground** that demonstrates mastery over low-level details that drive language design.

 ---